All Products

 • Windows: The path must start with a drive letter.
 For example, C:\Program Files\Intel\**\*.Log.

-• Maximum directory monitoring depth: The maximum directory depth that the ** wildcard in the file path can match.
-The default is 0, which means it monitors only the current directory.
+• Maximum Directory Monitoring Depth: The maximum directory depth that the wildcard ** in the File Path can match.
+The default value is 0, which means that only the current directory is monitored.

 Configure log processing rules to convert raw, unstructured logs into structured, searchable data, which improves query and analysis efficiency.
 We recommend that you first Add Log Sample.

-In the processor configuration section of the Logtail configuration page, click Add Log Sample and enter your log content.
-The system uses this sample to identify the log format and helps generate regular expressions and parsing rules, simplifying the configuration process.
+In the Processor Configurations area of the Logtail Configurations page, click Add Sample Log and enter your log content.
+The system uses this sample to identify the log format and helps you generate a regular expression and parsing rules, which simplifies the configuration process.

-Logs such as Java exception stack traces and JSON objects often span multiple lines.
-In the default collection mode, these logs are split into multiple incomplete records, which causes a loss of context.
-To prevent this, you can enable multiline mode.
-By configuring a line-beginning regular expression, you can merge consecutive lines that belong to the same log entry into a single, complete log.
+A log entry, such as a Java exception stack trace or a JSON object, often spans multiple lines.
+In the default collection mode, such an entry is split into multiple incomplete records, causing a loss of context.
+To prevent this, enable multiline mode and configure a line-beginning regular expression to merge consecutive lines that belong to the same log entry into a single, complete log.

 Example:

-Procedure: In the processor configuration section of the Logtail configuration page, enable Multiline Mode.
+Procedure: In the Processor Configurations area of the Logtail Configurations page, enable Multi-line Mode:

-• Custom: Use this option for logs with a non-fixed format.
-You must configure a line-beginning regular expression to identify the start of each log entry.
+• Custom: Use this option for logs with an inconsistent format.
+You must configure a Regex to Match First Line to identify the start of each log entry.

-• Line-beginning regular expression: You can generate this expression automatically or enter it manually.
+• Regex to Match First Line: You can generate this expression automatically or enter it manually.
 The regular expression must match a complete line of data.
 For example, the expression for the sample log is \[\d+-\d+-\w+:\d+:\d+,\d+]\s\[\w+]\s.*.

-• To automatically generate the expression, click Auto-generate Regex, select the desired log content in the Log Sample text box, and then click Generate Regex.
+• To automatically generate the expression, click Generate, select the desired log content in the Log Sample text box, and then click Generate Regular Expression.

-• To manually enter the expression, click Manually Enter Regex, provide your expression, and then click Validate.
+• To manually enter the expression, click Manually Enter Regular Expression, provide your expression, and then click Validate.

-• Multiline JSON: When your raw logs are in standard JSON format, Log Service automatically handles newlines within a single JSON log entry.
+• Multi-line JSON: If your raw logs are in standard JSON format, Simple Log Service automatically handles newlines within a single JSON log entry.

 • Discard: If a block of text does not match the line-beginning rule, it is discarded.